blaenk/site/input/notes/postgresql.markdown

 A tuple identifier (tid; row identifier) is a pair of (block number, tuple index within block) which identifies the physical location of a row within its table.

+## Pseudo-Types

+A pseudo-type cannot be used as a column data type, but can otherwise be used to declare a function's argument or result type.
+For example, there is `any`, `anyarray`, `anynonarary`, `anyenum`, `anyrange`, `record` for an unspecified row type, etc.

 # Collation Expressions

 _Collation_ refers to the set of rules that determine how data is compared and sorted.
 The collation of a particular expression can be overridden using a `COLLATE` clause.